SC-Coder-Dojo/Python_Calculator/README.md

 # Python_Calculator
-This is a calculator in python
+This is a calculator in python download the python file to use it.